Khoo Kheng-Hor: Sun Tzu series

-Due to his ability to translate what is a complicated treatise into an easily readable and understandable prose for a beginner, Khoo's Sun Tzu series were well received and continue to grow in scope and depth in later years.
-He additionally manages to add realism by injecting real-life situations culled from his 15 years in management, that provoke much thought and encourage readers to assess their own performance, and take positive measures to become more effective in their workplace and interpersonal relationships.
+His understanding to translate a complicated treatise into easy prose for a beginner, Khoo's Sun Tzu series were well received and continue to grow in scope and depth in later years.
+He adds realism by injecting real-life situations culled from his 15 years in management, that encourage readers to assess their own performance, and take positive measures to become more effective in their workplace and interpersonal relationships.

 Novels

 His first novel, Taikor, was released in late 2004.
 It is a historical saga of Malaya which traces the years 1922 to 1982, telling the story of Ya Loong, from his family's migration from South Thailand to Penang after his father's death.
 It was among the 132 entries nominated for the 2006 International Dublin Literary Award.

 His second novel, Mamasan, is about life of those people working in the glitzy world of nightclubbing and their customers who patronise nightclubs.
 It was released in April 2007.

 His third novel, Nanyang, is a historical saga about the multi-racial people who inhabit the lands of the 'Southern Ocean', as early Chinese migrants called Malaya and Singapore.
 It hit the book stores in October 2007.